llbrt/cryfsmount/README.md

 The passphrase of the vault can be typed, set in a file or in an environment variable.

-*WARNING*: when the passphrase is set in a file, make sure there is no trailer end-of-line.
+*WARNING*: when the passphrase is set in a file, make sure there is no trailing end-of-line.
 For the string `My pass`, create the file with
 ```
 echo -n "My pass" > pass.txt
 ```